City University of Seattle, one of the largest private non-profit universities in the Pacific Northwest,...READ MORE

 Our faculty teach what they do.
 They are not simply mentors or coaches, they practice their disciplines during the day and teach at night or on weekends.
-Our students finish their programs in large part because of our faculty, who are scholar-practitioners and understand that there are a lot of real-world demands on the schedules of our students.
+Our students finish their programs in large part because of our faculty, who are practitioner-scholars and understand that there are a lot of real-world demands on the schedules of our students.

 Our university has a history of offering education in new and innovative ways with the goal of providing a quality education to every student in a way that helps her or him learn.
 One of the primary and most popular modes in which we offer classes today – from the bachelor’s to the doctoral level – is online.
 That is why I am pleased that our university was once again recognized by U.S. News & World Report for having exceptional online programs.
 Our 2018 rankings include: